Why Almost Every Patient Who Schedules a Consultation for Breast Implant Surgery with Dr. Obi, Chooses Dr. Obi.

 Though this method of inserting breast implants has its respective risks, these risks do not mean this method is a bad choice for patients.
 Dr. Obi has observed many favorable results with local patients that have had their implants inserted this way by highly skilled plastic surgeons.

 Which Incision Does Dr. Obi Use?

 The Periareolar Incision.

-It is worth noting that Dr. Obi’s documented experience and patient success rates with aerolar incisions is in contrast to reports on the Internet and in the American media about this type of incision mainly because of the few plastic surgeons who are skilled at or are willing to invest the time in surgery required to insert implants through this more complex approach.
+It is worth noting that Dr. Obi’s documented experience and patient success rates with areola implant surgery is in contrast to reports on the Internet and in the American media about this type of incision mainly because of the few plastic surgeons who are skilled at or are willing to invest the time in surgery required to insert implants through this more complex approach.
 The high use of fold incisions among plastic surgeons appears to suggest that surgeons are more interested in quicker operations with less complexity, and reduced operating cost for their center.

-After the implants have been properly place and Dr. Obi begins to close the aerola incision, he does so with deep internal dissolving sutures and medicated scar tape which allows the incision to heal to a barely visible hairline scar at the edge of the aerola, with no suture “tracks”.
+After the implants have been properly placed and Dr. Obi begins to close the aerola incision, he does so with deep internal dissolving sutures and medicated scar tape which allows the incision to heal to a barely visible hairline scar at the edge of the aerola, with no suture “tracks”.
 If the patient wishes, Dr. Obi can completely eliminate the hairline scar with a fractional pulse light laser that breaks down scar tissue and triggers new tissue to form in its place, thereby eliminating any trace of breast augmentation surgery.

 Schedule a consultation with Dr. Lewis Obi to discuss how his skills and advanced techniques using the Periareolar Incision can allow you to achieve the look and appearance you desire at fees that are competitive to those charged by surgeons who prefer the easier, quicker fold incision.